Plan Your Shanghai Trip

 7. Watch locals doing morning exercises along the Bund

-Talking about people watching, The Bund is also a great place for the local people to do their morning exercises.
-If you wake up early, you can walk along the Bund promenade and watch the locals practicing tai chi, which is really cool.
+Talking about people-watching, The Bund is also a great place for locals to do their morning exercises.
+If you wake up early, you can walk along the Bund promenade and watch the locals practicing tai chi, which is a really cool thing to do in the Bund.

 A shirtless man performs a handstand outdoors on a wooden platform near plants and bushes, with his legs extended in the air. -copyright-moving-jack.
 Com